I can think of few words more cursed when combined than hearing my eighth-grade life science teacher announce, “Pop quiz!”

 - Engagement is the second stage where nurturing and purchases occur.
 Ideally, activation also happens at this stage, and the customer begins using your product regularly.

-- Retention is where they either renew if you’re using a subscription-based model (like a membership website) or buy new products from your store, as well as refer potential customers your way.
+- Retention is where they either renew if you’re using a subscription-based model (membership site models fall into this category) or buy new products from your store, as well as refer potential customers your way.

 Different types of interactive content work best for certain stages of the cycle.
 The Content Marketing Institute surveyed over 350 professional content marketers about where and how interactive content fit into the lifecycle, and this is what they found: